 "The Last Judgment" by Michelangelo‘It’s Best to Be a Giver’ and Other Poetry by Connie Phillips The Society July 2, 2017 Beauty, Culture, Poetry 4 Comments It’s Best to Be a Giver It’s best to be a giver, not a taker, Or else how could you ever face your Maker?
 When time is due and Judgment Day is here, You look in your Lord’s eyes, and have no fear, You know your heart is pure and soul is clean, You’ve no desire for fame or gain, or greed.
 They say what goes around will come around— This principle throughout all time resounds.
 Across all space, in lifetime after life, There is no good in meeting strife with strife.
 An open heart that’s boundless, kind, and free Will surely bring you riches you can’t see.
 Dandelion Suns Like glowing yellow suns in sky of green, The dandelions light the new-mown lawn.
 And each small golden star is one that’s seen As pure perfection from the hand of God.
 Yet there are those who do despise this flow’r, Although it is God’s harbinger of spring.
 They mount attacks with spray guns by the hour— An arsenal of chemicals for killing.
 The shining suns extinguished ’midst the greens, The sterile lawns—like blank and starless skies.
 But some survive, as starbursts full of seeds, Beneath the trees, to cycle through their lives. ____A gentle breeze arises to disperse ____The seeds, and populate the universe.
 Connie Phillips is a former English teacher and editor living in Massachusetts.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Responses Evan July 4, 2017 Beautiful poems.
 Thank you for these, Connie.
 I think the dandelion has taken on some kind of super significance in this generation.
 See the two poems below (others have been submitted too, but only these accepted).
 Perhaps because we live in an age when true beauty is so often overlooked, neglected, torn down by shortsighted reductionist attacks (weed killer), dandelions have become a new emblem… http://classicalpoets.org/dandelions-by-zachary-dilks/ http://classicalpoets.org/dandelions-and-other-poetry-by-kathryn-jacobs/ Reply connie phillips July 10, 2017 Thanks, Evan!
 I think you make an interesting point.
 Reply Bud "Weasel" Rice July 9, 2017 Ms. Phillips’ sonnet “Dandelion Suns” delivers its theme of spring in a bright, light, Cummingsesque manner.
 Even the jarring elements, ellipsis, the metrical violation at the end of the octave, elision, and the lack of a verb at the start of the sestet, coincide with the meaning.
 My favourite lines are the concluding couplet, where the voiced and unvoiced sibilants nicely intertwine.
 Reply connie phillips July 10, 2017 Thank you so much for your comments, Bud — I really appreciate them!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.